-Juxtapid® (lomitapide) capsules is a prescription medicine used along with a low-fat diet and other lipid-lowering treatments, including low-density lipoprotein (LDL) apheresis where available, in people with homozygous familial hypercholesterolemia (HoFH) to reduce LDL (bad) cholesterol, total cholesterol, a protein that carries bad cholesterol in the blood (apolipoprotein B), and non-high-density lipoprotein cholesterol (non-HDL-C).
+Juxtapid® (lomitapide) capsules is a prescription medicine used along with diet and other lipid-lowering treatments, including low-density lipoprotein (LDL) apheresis where available, in adults with homozygous familial hypercholesterolemia (HoFH) to reduce LDL (“bad”) cholesterol, total cholesterol, a protein that carries bad cholesterol in the blood (apolipoprotein B), and non-high-density lipoprotein cholesterol (non-HDL-C).

-Studies have not been conducted to tell us whether Juxtapid can decrease problems from high cholesterol, such as heart attack, stroke, death or other health problems.
-Studies have also not been conducted to tell us whether Juxtapid is safe for use in people with high cholesterol but who do not have HoFH.
+Studies have not been conducted to tell us whether Juxtapid can help prevent problems from high cholesterol, such as heart attack, stroke, death, or other health problems.
+Studies have also not been conducted to tell us whether Juxtapid is safe for use in people with high cholesterol who do not have HoFH.

 Juxtapid is available only through certified pharmacies that are enrolled in the Juxtapid REMS Program.
 Your doctor must be enrolled and certified in the program in order to prescribe Juxtapid.

-Juxtapid may cause serious side effects, including liver problems.
+- Juxtapid can cause liver problems.
 For this reason, your doctor should do blood tests to check your liver before you start Juxtapid and while you are taking Juxtapid (especially if your dose is increased).
 If your tests show signs of liver problems, your doctor may lower your dose of Juxtapid or stop it altogether.

-Juxtapid makes it harder for some nutrients to get into your body.
-Take vitamin E and fatty acids each day while you take Juxtapid so you are sure you are getting the nutrients you need.
-Ask your doctor, nurse, or dietitian how to add them to your diet.
+- Juxtapid makes it harder for some fat-soluble nutrients, such as vitamin E and fatty acids, to get into your body.
+Take supplements that contain fat-soluble vitamins each day while you take Juxtapid.
+Ask your doctor, nurse, or dietitian how to take them.

 Tell your doctor if you have any side effect that bothers you or that does not go away.
 These are not all the possible side effects of Juxtapid.
 For more information, speak with your doctor or pharmacist.

-You are encouraged to report negative side effects of prescription drugs to the FDA.
-Visit www.fda.gov/medwatch or call 1-800-fda-1088.
+You are encouraged to report negative side effects of prescription drugs to your doctor.
+You may also report side effects to the FDA at www.fda.gov/medwatch or call 1-800-FDA-1088.